 - Apply entrepreneurial thinking to social issues and social problems.

-- Completion of the Entrepreneurship and Innovation Minor, including an ENTR 300 internship experience that is connected to the student’s GC focus area.
+- Entrepreneurship and Innovation Minor, including an ENTR 300 internship experience that is connected to the student’s GC focus area.

 - Founding or significant contributions to the launch phase of a startup company, new organization, or significant campus initiative.